About Us | Leadership

 Special Board Consultant

-Mr. Resnick currently serves as CEO and on the Board of Cadence Aerospace, Inc. Cadence Aerospace’s seven companies generate revenue of approximately $300,000,000 and provide machining and assembly services to Boeing, United Technologies, Spirit Aerosystems, Airbus, Honeywell, and others in the aerospace and defense industry.
+Mr. Resnick is CEO and serves on the board of Cadence Aerospace Inc. Cadence Aerospace’s seven companies generate revenue of approximately $300 million and provide machining and assembly services to Boeing, United Technologies, Spirit Aerosystems, Airbus, Honeywell and others in the aerospace and defense industry.
 Cadence is owned by Court Square Capital Partners and Cadence’s management team.

-In 2013, Mr. Resnick led the fundraising for the successful management buyout of Aviation Technical Services from Marquarie Capital (USA) Inc., and currently serves on its Board.
-In 2011, he provided buy-side advisory services to Inverness Graham Investments for its purchase of Nobles Worldwide, Inc. the preeminent supplier of medium caliber ammunition feed chutes and gun mounts to the DOD and Allied militaries, and serves on Nobles’ Board.
-Since 2010, he has worked with LMI Aerospace, Inc.’s (NASDAQ:LMIA), most recently as its Senior Advisor to the Board of Directors.
-He served on the Board of Vermont Composites, Inc. (aerospace and medical composite design/build) from 2009 until its sale to Kaman in November 2011 by Vincente Capital Partners.
+He led fundraising for the successful management buyout of Aviation Technical Services from Marquarie Capital (USA) Inc. in 2013, and currently serves on its board.
+In 2011, he provided buy-side advisory services to Inverness Graham Investments for its purchase of Nobles Worldwide Inc., the preeminent supplier of medium caliber ammunition feed chutes and gun mounts to the Department of Defense and allied militaries, and serves on Nobles’ board.
+He served on the board of Vermont Composites Inc. (aerospace and medical composite design/build) from 2009 until its sale to Kaman in November 2011 by Vincente Capital Partners.

-From 1996-2007, he was with Triumph Group, Inc., most recently as SVP-Operations, where his responsibilities included strategic planning, acquisitions, acquisition integration, supply chain management, lean enterprise implementation, business development and corporate marketing.
-During his tenure leading the acquisition activity at Triumph, the parent company acquired eleven companies and three product lines that accounted for in excess of 39% and 58% of consolidated parent company FY 2008 Forecasted Sales and EBITDA, respectively.
+He was with Triumph Group Inc. from 1996 to 2007, most recently serving as Senior Vice President of Operations, where his responsibilities included strategic planning, acquisitions, acquisition integration, supply chain management, lean enterprise implementation, business development and corporate marketing.
+During his tenure leading acquisition activity at Triumph, the parent company acquired eleven companies and three product lines that accounted for in excess of 39 percent and 58 percent of consolidated parent company FY2008 Forecasted Sales and EBITDA, respectively.